firebase/genkit/docs/flows.md

 output schema of a `generate()` call; however, unlike with `generate()`, you can also specify an input schema.

-Here’s a refinement of the last example, which defines a flow that takes a string as input and outputs an object:
+Here's a refinement of the last example, which defines a flow that takes a string as input and outputs an object:

 ```ts